I've talked quite a bit about

 Around the office, I made a point of strutting back and forth from my desk to the kitchen several times, and while I can't confirm that any dudes took notice, I'm sure they did.
 They're all engaged or newlyweds at SAY Media, so even if they wanted to gawk at my padded butt, they probably averted their eyes.

-Later that day, Madeline and I took our booties to Soul Cycle to really put our padded pants to the test.
+to really put our padded pants to the test.
 As you can see, spandex cycle-wear really shows off my ample butt.
 I was convinced the Booty Pops would act like those special spin shorts that Cycle-heads wear and prevent soreness caused by the bike seat, but I still needed a gel cover.
 That could just be an indication of how bony my real butt is.

 Ultimately, my amplified butt didn't garner any new male attention.
 At least not the overt kind.
 Sure, some dudes may have noticed, but no one went so far as to say, "Shorty, you got a fat ass."
 Still, I continued wearing my Booty Pops for the entire week because I liked how they filled out my jeans.
 They're a great quick fix, but I'm also interested in more permanent results, so I'm also going to examine butt-boosting exercise.
 Stay tuned.